 The Club’s Equestrian Center at Seabrook Island helps define the unique lifestyle enjoyed by island residents.
-The center features spacious pastures, three miles of trails and modern facilities that include 42 stalls—perfect for long-term monthly boarding—for both residents as well as non-residents.
+The center features spacious pastures, three miles of trails, and modern facilities that include 42 stalls—perfect for long-term monthly boarding—for both residents and non-residents.
 Our experienced staff is ready and able to look after you and your horse’s every need.

 2313 Seabrook Island Road, Johns Island, SC 29455

 Hours: Open Monday – Saturday, 7:30 AM – 3:30 PM / Closed Sunday